Colorado Water for the 21st Century Act (2005)

 The Colorado Revised Statutes were amended to include Article 75, Interbasin Compacts.
 It setup eight basin roundtables to facilitate discussions in and between basins on water management issues.

 This became the open door for appointed members, to come in from outside of Colorado's water community, historically farmers and ranchers, who put the water to beneficial use and were the watchmen.
 The SCAMMERS now direct Colorado's water management at the top level.
-While you are working to make a living you are also paying for the members in the Colorado Water Conservation Board and Division 5, Colorado River District, in Glenwood Springs to market your water to investors.
+While you are working to make a living you are also paying for the members in the Colorado Water Conservation Board, Colorado River District to market your water to investors.

 Colorado water should be in the hands of the people who own the rights and have the most to lose from the separation of the water from the land.
 Namely the farmers/ranchers who, for over a century, have owned the water rights and put the water to beneficial use as Colorado law supports.
 NOT the governor appointed speculators, looking to make A LOT OF MONEY for their elite class of SCAMMERS.

 The state engineer is an appointed position.
 He has the authority in Colorado to approve a plan, contract, or change of water rights for one year or less if a water plan has been filed with the state water court.
 The engineer may renew the approval each year until the court issues a decree.

 If a change in water right plan has not been filed with the court, the state engineer may approve the plan or change, so long as the effects of the project does not last beyond five years.
 In essence this opens up easy short term changes of water rights by a person in an appointed position.